APA-Accredited Internship In Professional Psychology

 University of Houston

 The University of Houston System is a group of six public institutions of higher learning in the Houston area that share common goals and are governed by a Board of Regents.
 The University of Houston (UH) is the largest and most comprehensive institution of the System.
 Founded in 1927, UH is the leading public research university in the vibrant international city of Houston.
 In 2011, it earned the Tier One research university distinction from the Carnegie Foundation.
 It is the second most ethnically diverse major research university in the United States.
-As of Fall 2011, student enrollment was 39,820.
+In Fall 2013, student enrollment was 39,540.

 The mission of the University of Houston is to discover and disseminate knowledge through the education of a diverse population of traditional and non-traditional students, and through research, artistic and scholarly endeavors, as it becomes the nation’s premier public university in an urban setting.
 In accordance with its mission, UH aims to strive for academic excellence, provide broad access to higher education opportunities, recruit and retain faculty, staff, administration and students that reflect the diversity of Houston, and partner with business, industry, government, the community and alumni.

 UH is the second most ethnically diverse major research university in the United States.
 About 11% of the student population comes from outside of Texas, both from across the United States and from over 130 nations.
-According to the university’s 2012 Facts and Figures, the distribution of students by ethnicity is 11.3% African-American, 19.2% Asian/Pacific Islander, 24.9% Hispanic, 8.9% International, 0.2% Native American, 32.2% White/Other, and 0.7% Unknown.
+According to the university’s 2013 Facts and Figures, the distribution of students by ethnicity is 10.7% African-American, 19.6% Asian/Pacific Islander, 25.8% Hispanic, 9.4% International, 0.2% Native American, 30.7% White/Other, 2.8% multiracial, and 0.8% Unknown.
 The majority of UH’s international students come from India, China, Vietnam, Korea, and Nigeria.
 The mean age of undergraduate students is 24.
 The average student lives in the city of Houston, within 25 miles of the campus.
-Currently, 84% of UH students commute*; commuters are often characterized by attending school part-time, being older in age, and having additional work and family responsibilities.
+Currently, the majority of UH students commute, although there has been a steady increase in the number of residential students, which is a goal of the university.
+Commuters are often characterized by attending school part-time, being older in age, and having additional work and family responsibilities.
 They are also more likely to be first-generation university students and students of color.
 UH is also one of the most accessible campuses in the country for students with disabilities.
 The diversity of the clientele seen at CAPS parallels the unique diversity of the UH student population.

 Houston and Environs